 Mike applies his 20+ years of moldmaking experience and GD&T training to providing hands-on support during mold building and debugging.
 He communicates directly with our customers on tool design and build issues, prepares and reviews tooling quotes, and designs molds using Siemens NX and SolidWorks.
 Mike has been with Matrix since 1998.

-JOHN SAUBER, Program Manager
+JOHN SAUBER, Director, Program Management

 In his role as Program Manager at Matrix Plastic Products, John works with every operating department to support multiple key accounts.
 His 35+ years of experience in moldmaking, CNC programming and design make John a very knowledgeable resource for our customers.
 John has traveled throughout North America and Europe to support mold start-up and debugging projects for some of our major "tooling only" customers who run their own molding production.